carias8/drug_inventory/README.md

 Data source:
 will be pulled in from wherever we can.
 Right now this seems like either NextGen or some spreadsheet.
 Will be done nightly (rake/cron)
-  (will be using ActiveRecord or raw sql for db + ruby has CSV lib for spreadsheets)
+(Cleaning Script will be using ActiveRecord or raw sql for db + ruby has CSV lib for spreadsheets)

 Data architecture:

 Pages:
+-index       - inventory list
-  index       - inventory list
+-admin index - editable inventory list
-  admin index - editable inventory list admin config- config for user
+-admin config- config for user